Select Page

 Mumps

 Mumps is an infectious disease caused by a virus.
 The most common symptom of mumps is swelling of the salivary glands close to the jaw.
 Other symptoms include fever, headache and earache.
+In rare cases, more serious symptoms can occur, such as meningitis, swelling of the testes or ovaries and inflammation of the joints.

 Polio (poliomyelitis)

-Polio , or Poliomyelitis, is a virus that can lead to paralysis and death.
+Polio, or Poliomyelitis, is a virus that can lead to paralysis and death.
 The last outbreak of polio virus in the United States occurred in 1979.
 Polio is still common in many places around the world.
 Due to international travel, polio vaccination remains important.

 Rubella virus

 Rubella virus can lead to arthritis (joint swelling), brain inflammation and internal bleeding.
 The main objective of rubella vaccination is to prevent rubella syndrome in newborns.
-In newborns rubella infection may damage all organs leading to congenital defects (deafness, eye defects, heart defects and nerve abnormality) that may not show up for two to four years.
+In newborns, rubella infection may damage all organs leading to congenital defects (deafness, eye defects, heart defects and nerve abnormality) that may not show up for two to four years.
 Rubella may also lead to fetal death, spontaneous abortion and premature delivery.

 Streptococcus pneumoniae